AACA Museum Presents “The Road to Safer Cars”

 Smithsonian National Museum of American History

 (Hershey, PA) Since the Duryea Motor Wagon Company started commercial production of the first American automobile in 1895, it became clear that cars are helpful and convenient, but sometimes dangerous and deadly.
 Inventors, engineers, an actress and even dummies have contributed to innovations that make cars safer.
 Now the automobile world’s lifesaving innovations are being displayed and recognized at the AACA Museum’s “The Road to Safer Cars” exhibition, specially curated by Roger B. White.
 White acts as the Division of Work and Industry Curator at the Smithsonian National Museum of American History.
-“The Road to Safer Cars” debuts at the AACA Museum in Hershey, Pennsylvania on May 18, 2018 and continues through October 14, 2018.
+“The Road to Safer Cars” debuts at the AACA Museum in Hershey, Pennsylvania from May through October 2019.